Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Pharaoh Hound in the sand

-Image Credit: CL Bilder, Shutterstock
+Image By: CL Bilder, Shutterstock

 The Pharaoh hound looks exactly like its name suggests—the two high-pointed ears resemble a crown.
 This is also an extremely fast and athletic dog breed.
-While these dogs make wonderful pets, they still have a great deal of hunter in them, so you’ll have to make sure they don’t go chasing strange animals!
+While these dogs make wonderful pets, they still have a great deal of hunters in them, so you’ll have to make sure they don’t go chasing strange animals!

 16. Spitz